ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.md

 ```

 **Parameters**

-`behaviorId` -- id of the behavior definition to retrieve
+*behaviorId*: Id of the behavior definition to retrieve

 **Security**
-Allowed by Administrator and User accounts
+Allowed by administrator and user accounts

 **Operation**
 Gets a QiStreamBehavior object from service

-### GetBehaviors
+## GetBehaviors
 *_Qi Client Library_*
 ```
 IEnumerable<QiStreamBehavior> GetBehaviors();